junxit/us-congress-bills-111/bill.md

   >   - **(1)** *In general* In an investigation of a major marine casualty under section 1131(a)(1)(E), the Board, with the consent of the Secretary of the department in which the Coast Guard is operating, may delegate to the Commandant of the Coast Guard full authority to obtain the facts of the casualty.
 In the case of such a delegation, the Commandant, acting through the Commandant’s on-scene representative, shall have the full authority of the Board.
   >   - **(2)** *Required training, experience, and qualifications* The Board may not make a delegation under paragraph (1) unless the Board determines that the Commandant’s on-scene representatives have sufficient training, experience, and qualifications in investigation, marine casualty reconstruction, evidence collection and preservation, human factors, and documentation to act in accordance with the best investigation practices of Federal and non-Federal entities.
   > - **(b)** *Notification and reporting* The Board and the Secretary shall jointly prescribe regulations governing the notification and reporting of marine casualties to the Board.
-  > - **(c)** *Participation of Commandant in marine investigations* The Board shall provide for the participation of the Commandant of the Coast Guard in an investigation by the Board of a major marine casualty under section 1131(a)(1)(E) if such participation is necessary to carry out the duties and powers of the Commandant, except that the Commandant may not participate in establishing the probable cause of the marine casualty (other than as provided section 1131(b)).
+  > - **(c)** *Participation of Commandant in marine investigations* The Board shall provide for the participation of the Commandant of the Coast Guard in an investigation by the Board of a major marine casualty under section 1131(a)(1)(E) if such participation is necessary to carry out the duties and powers of the Commandant, except that the Commandant may not participate in establishing the probable cause of the marine casualty (other than as provided in section 1131(b)).

 - **(b)** *Conforming amendment* The analysis for chapter 11 is amended by inserting after the item relating to section 1132 the following: